HOME

 Five Elements

-The five element cycle starts with fire at the top, and goes clockwise to earth, metal, water, then wood.
+The five element cycle starts with fire at the top, and goes clockwise to earth,

 In addition to Yin, Yang, Qi, and Blood, another foundation of TCM is the concept of the five elements: earth, metal, water, wood, and fire.
 Everything physical and functional aspect of the world relates to one of these elements, and interacts according to set patterns and interactions.
 In the creation cycle of the five elements, earth generates metal, metal generates water, water supports wood, wood gives rise to fire.
 Similarly, in the control cycle, earth controls water, water smothers fire, fire tempers metal, metal subdues wood, and wood roots earth.
 This harmonious interaction of the universe takes place in the human body, as well.
 Different colors, tissues, sense organs, sounds, smells, and tastes in the body manifest as different elements.
 A weakness in one element destroys that harmony, setting off a chain of imbalances that ultimately affect one's health.
 For example, when water is weak, it can no longer nourish wood, and allows fire to blaze out of control.